hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 - LLM Management - Complete with model management, usage tracking, and testing
 - SEOAuditPdfButton - Complete with PDF generation and download functionality
 - PDFGenerationService - Complete with comprehensive report formatting and structure
+- CrawleeService - Complete with JavaScript rendering and site crawling
+- LighthouseService - Complete with performance analysis and metrics collection
+- SEOAnalysisIntegration - Complete with comprehensive analysis orchestration
+- BacklinkAnalysisDisplay - Complete with metrics visualization, high-value backlink tracking, and competitive analysis

 ### Services Added
 - Added methods to ContentAnalyzer: